 - Awareness: Drivers on the road who see amber lights on vehicles – flashing or otherwise – intuitively know to employ caution.
-Most of us are taught in the course of our driving training to associate amber lighting with road maintenance, construction tow trucks en route to the scene of an accident and other non-emergency vehicles.
-In this sense, amber lighting is a crucial signal to other drivers to help make them aware of a vehicle at work.
+Most of us are taught in the course of our driving training to associate amber lighting tow trucks en route to the scene of an accident and other emergency vehicles to exercise caution and give them priority of the road.
+In this sense, amber lighting is a crucial signal to other drivers to help make them aware of an emergency vehicle.

-- Visibility: Amber lighting also makes vehicles more visible to other drivers, which helps improve the safety of everyone on the road.
-This extra protection is particularly important for non-emergency construction and/or maintenance vehicles working in dark areas, or on busy roadways.
+- Visibility: Amber lighting also makes work vehicles more visible to other drivers, which helps improve the safety of everyone on the road.
+This extra protection is particularly important for non-emergency construction, utility, and/or maintenance vehicles working in dark areas, or on busy roadways.

 Laws regarding the use of amber lights vary from state to state, and the only way to know for sure is to look into your jurisdiction’s traffic laws.

 That said, the majority of states allow and even encourage the use of amber lights on any vehicles involved in roadside work or assistance.
 Some examples of the types of vehicles that are permitted, and sometimes even required by state laws, to use amber lights include:

 - Construction vehicles: Pickup trucks, dump trucks, bulldozers, cranes, road rollers, etc.

 - Utility vehicles: Bucket trucks used to fix power lines.

 - Maintenance vehicles: Snowplow trucks, road gritters and other vehicles performing maintenance on roadways and public infrastructure.